vbalderdash/LMAsimulation/README.md

 This runs the curvature matrix calculations for rmse of solution points in a gridded domain.
 The used stations must be specified in the network.csv file.

+### LMAdetection_efficiency.ipynb

+Stand alone notebook purely for quickly estimating the detection efficiency of a network.

+This is a new addition not described in the publication.

 ### simulation_function.py

 This contains the calculations for all models.